HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

     * Backend Service App accessing data from the EHR
-    * Backend Service App posting data to the NCHS data store.
+    * Backend Service App posting data to the NCHS data store acting as a PHA with FHIR capabilities per the MedMorph RA IG

 * System actors acting as servers (EHRs and NCHS data stores) **SHALL** advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#advertising-server-conformance-with-smart-backend-services) specification.